Patrick Casey (rugby union)

 Casey scored one of the greatest tries in Irish rugby history against England in an 18–5 rout at Twickenham in 1964.
 A move begun by débutante fly half Mike Gibson in their 22 was finished off by Casey.
 The game was one of the first ever rugby games captured by RTÉ television cameras.
-It is the largest win by any "Home Nation" team against England of all time in Twickenham.
+At the time, the 13-point margin of victory was the highest ever achieved by any of the "Home Nations" (Ireland, Scotland, Wales) against England at Twickenham.
+It stood for 58 years until Ireland beat England by 32 points to 15 in the 2022 Six Nations Championship.

 Casey also scored a try for Leinster in the same year versus the All Blacks in an 11–8 defeat.
 A 40-yard interception almost made history for the Irish province.